codacy/codacy-stylelint/src/main/resources/docs/description/value-list-comma-newline-after.md

 a { background-size: 0,
       0; }            ↑
 /**                   ↑
- * The newline after these commas */
+ * The newline after this comma */
 ```

+The `--fix` option on the [command line](../../../docs/user-guide/cli.md#autofixing-errors) can automatically fix most of the problems reported by this rule.

 ## Options